 (Related: Steelcase Gesture Office Chair: Worth $1900?)

-A cool side benefit is that it looks very attractive.
-The cool detailing on the rear makes the Series 2 look less boring than other Steelcase office chairs (e.g., the Leap).
+A cool side benefit is that it looks attractive.
+The cool mesh detailing on the rear makes the Series 2 look more edgy than Steelcase’s other designs (looking at you again, Leap).

 It’s also breathable, which is handy in hot environments.